-Where strategic approaches such as district licensing for great crested newts are used a LONI will not be required.
-The developer will need to provide evidence to the ExA on how and where this approach has been used in relation to the proposal which may include a quotation from Natural England.
-A certificate will be issued by the habitat delivery body when compensation habitats are available.
+Where strategic approaches such as district level licensing (DLL) for great crested newts (GCN) are used, a letter of no impediment (LONI) will not be required.
+Instead, the developer will need to provide evidence to the Examining Authority (ExA) on how and where this approach has been used in relation to the proposal, which must include a counter-signed Impact Assessment and Conservation Payment Certificate (IACPC) from Natural England, or a similar approval from an alternative DLL provider.

 As the statutory landscape advisor and statutory consultee on EIA development, Natural England provides advice to applicants and the ExA on the landscape impacts of NSIP proposals on designated landscapes (National Parks, the Broads, and Areas of Outstanding Natural Beauty).
 Natural England is not able to comment on wider landscape and seascape issues and applicants should obtain advice from local planning authorities and other local bodies.
 Its advice will focus on the impacts of NSIP proposals on the statutory purposes of these areas to conserve and enhance natural beauty.
 This will include consideration of the landscape and visual impacts on the setting of these areas.